streakcraze/streakcraze/README.md

 <h2 align="center"> An avid learner and tech enthusiast 🔥 </h2>

-- 🔭 I’m currently working on various machine learning tasks provided by Prodigy InfoTech to gain hands-on skills using several ML and deep learning algorithms, including linear regression, k-means clustering, support vector machines, and convolutional neural networks.
+- 🔭 I’m currently working on using various machine learning techniques for vehicle accident detection.

 - 🌱 I’m also about to complete my Bachelors in electronics and computer engineering at the Jomo Kenyatta University of Agriculture and Technology in Thika, Kenya.
-It has been an exciting journey where I got to learn several electronic design concepts such as electromagnetics, circuit theory, engineering mathematics, digital logic, control engineering, and signals and communication among others.
-We also delved deep into several computing concepts such as operating systems, structured and object-oriented programming, compiler construction, computer networks, database management systems, and cybersecurity among others.

-- 👯 I’m looking to collaborate on developing web applications, cloud applications, data science and ML projects, embedded systems, IoT projects, computer vision, and technical documentation.
+- 👯 I’m looking to collaborate on developing web applications, ML models, and technical documentation and providing cloud and IoT solutions.

 ---

-### 🛠️ Languages and Tools :
+### 🛠️ Languages :

 - Python
 - JavaScript
-- C/C++
+- C++

+### 🛠️ Tools :
 - React
-- Express
 - Flask
-- OpenCV
-- Tensorflow
-- Keras
+- Scikit-learn

 ---